Trump extends ceasefire, offering time for Tehran to unify around a proposal

 There are still 12 vessels anchoring or sailing in the area, according to Marine Traffic.

-Campaign still ongoing but have pushed away existential threat, Netanyahu says
+Campaign still ongoing but has pushed away existential threat, Netanyahu says

 Israel's war campaign has "not yet ended," Prime Minister Benjamin Netanyahu said today, though he added, "we have already pushed away an existential threat from ourselves."